Successful Customers = Shopify Success

 Now, let’s look more closely at all of the elements of great customer service that show up in this scenario:

-You provided great customer service by collaborating with Chaser and fixing all the issues that he experienced.
+- You provided great customer service by collaborating with Chase and fixing all the issues that he experienced.
 (I.e. issuing a refund.)

 We could also say that it was a close relationship because you accepted the criticism from your customer and used his feedback to change the product description.